Singapore to Get Its First LNG-Powered Bunker Tanker

 Singapore will see its first gas-powered bunker tanker in operation next year following an order from Singapore-based bunker company Sinanju Tankers.

-The order, to be built by Singapore-based shipbuilder Keppel Offshore & Marine, is valued at $10 million, according to industry estimates as cited by local news provider the Business Times.
+The will be built by Singapore-based shipbuilder Keppel Offshore & Marine.

+The price of the vessel remains remains confidential, despite what Ship & Bunker understands are only estimates of the order value circulating in the wider media.

 Sinanju has partnered with Japan's Mitsui on the project with S$2 million ($1.5m) coming from the Maritime and Port Authority of Singapore fund set up to encourage the use of LNG as an alternative bunker fuel.